Home » Dinners » High-Protein Eggplant Lasagna

 • Mixing bowl

-2. Add extra veggies – Layer in mushrooms, zucchini, or bell peppers for more flavor, texture, and nutrition.
+2. Add extra veggies: Layer in mushrooms, zucchini, or bell peppers for more flavor, texture, and nutrition.

-How To Make It
+How To Make High-Protein Lasagna

 Six halved and seasoned eggplants are arranged on a metal baking sheet, ready for roasting, on a light textured surface.